top of page

 You’re Not Alone

 Let’s start here: you’re not the only one feeling the pressure.
 It’s easy to assume everyone else has it all together while you’re barely holding on, but that’s rarely true.
 Finals are stressful for almost everyone, and you don’t have to pretend otherwise.
-Whether you’re facing multiple exams, end-of-semester papers, or project reviews, give yourself permission to feel the weight of it, and then give yourself the tools to work through it.

 It’s Just a Test (Really)

-It might not feel like it, but this is important: your final exams do not define your worth.
+This is important: your final exams do not define your worth.
 They’re just one part of your educational journey, not a verdict on your intelligence, potential, or value.

 When you start to spiral with thoughts like “What if I fail?” or “This has to be perfect,” try grounding yourself with reminders like: